If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Nature of temperature around your area.

-If weather permits some bees such as leafcutter bees can have multiple generations per season.
-Once you adopt the bee harvesting ways, you’re on the road to help the world gain more pollinators back.
+If weather permits, some bees such as leafcutter bees can have multiple generations per season.
+Once you adopt the bee harvesting ways, you’re on the road to helping the world gain more pollinators back.

 There might be tremendously numerous species of bees in the U.S. but over 50% of them are endangered, meaning they are slowly becoming extinct.
 This has prompted human intervention as these bees are an essential part of our ecosystem.

 Using a naturally occurring bee house is also permitted but manmade houses are mostly recommended as they are easy to set up and clean.
 Also ensure you install the house strategically to avoid heavy breeze and rainfall, preferably just below your house eves.